asu-rdl/Primecam-Bias/docs/software.md

 <a name="Commanding"></a>
 ## Commanding
-Commands are communicated as json strings passed around via Redis.
+Commands are communicated to the bias supply as json objects converted to strings.
+Those strings are passed around via Redis.
+Although redis is being used as a message carrier in this case, it can easily be modified and replaced with a simple raw socket or a message broker like RabbitMQ.
+You would more or less replace the: connection, get message, and send message portion of daemon.main(). main() is the only place in the code where a message is transmitted or received.
 Below are the available commands and an example of their expected format.

 <a name="CommandSeekVoltage"></a>
 ### Command - Seek Voltage.
 Seeks a voltage for a given card, channel.
 An acceptable range is between 0 and 4.5.
 You should expect to see vbus at or around the desired setting.
-**It's important to note that this function requires that the output be enabled.**
+**It's important to note that this function requires that the output be enabled.
+Otherwise, you will read zero when you aren't expecting to.**
 ```json
 {
     "command": "seekVoltage",